-Over 40 years, JROB Intensive Camps has trained more than 45,000 wrestlers with a comprehensive training approach that combines technical skill development, strategy, physical preparation, and mental toughness.
+Since 1978, JROB Intensive Camps has trained more than 45,000 wrestlers with a comprehensive training approach that combines technical skill development, strategy, physical preparation, and mental toughness.
 Our goal is to train and build tough, gritty wrestlers that will be both physically and mentally prepared to win.
 Our core principles, The J7—Discipline, Dedication, Sacrifice, Hard Work, Responsibility, Accountability, and Service—guides our teaching philosophy, and thousands of coaches over the years have seen the immediate and long-term benefits in their athletes returning from camp.
 We are commited to training wrestlers in a way that no other program can by improving performance and giving the athletes a new appreciation for what hard work really means.

-In a study conducted by the Institute for the Study of Youth Sports at Michigan State University, researchers concluded that the J Robinson Intensive Camp model was “highly effective at enhancing the psychological development of the participants.”
+In a study conducted by the Institute for the Study of Youth Sports at Michigan State University, researchers concluded that the JROB Intensive Camp training model was “highly effective at enhancing the psychological development of the participants.”
 Camp athletes were analyzed on a psychological skills questionnaire, observed at camp, and assessed in three interviews at the beginning of camp, one week after camp, and at the conclusion of the camper’s wrestling season (9 months after camp).

 What Did The Study Find?

 The study found that the campers demonstrated significant psychological maturation both immediately (post-camp) and long-term (post-wrestling season) in the following areas:

 Additionally, the study concluded that "the challenging stressful environment was critical in facilitating these changes."

 What Does This Mean?
 OUR TRAINING MODEL WORKS.